bcgov/nr-showcase-devops-tools/tools/README.md

 | Prod | production.
 The user ready application.
 Promotions to be manually approved. |
 | Tools | devops namespace. |

-The tools directory contains all the infrastructure-as-code that we use devops.
+The tools directory contains all the infrastructure-as-code that we use for devops.
 Although there are many ways to build/test/deploy, this is the way we are doing it.
 We currently rely less on OpenShift to do promotions, and more on our own Continuous Integration/Continuous Delivery ([CI/CD](https://en.wikipedia.org/wiki/CI/CD)).
 This affords us more control over the workflow and add tooling as needed.
 Currently, the tools in use are: Jenkins and Sonarqube.

-## Jenkins Setup Overview
+## Notes

-Uses BCDevOps CICD Jenkins Basic install.
-This Jenkins install includes a lot of customization, of particular note is that it will register GitHub webhooks.  [link](https://github.com/BCDevOps/openshift-components/tree/master/cicd/jenkins-basic)

-The commands, labels, and naming conventions follow the Pull Request Pipeline principles of the BCDevOps pipeline-cli [link](https://github.com/BCDevOps/pipeline-cli).

-The jobs that Jenkins creates and uses will also follow those principles and build out an "environment" for each pull request.

-Jenkins will include a slave/builder that can execute Node builds and run Sonarqube scanner.
-You can use this as a reference if you need to create additional slaves (ex. python builds).
-See [jenkins/openshift/build-slave.yaml](jenkins/openshift/build-slave.yaml).

-### Additional Setup Files/Scripts

-* **jenkins/docker/contrib/jenkins/configuration**

-	We need to make some additional configuration changes to the BCDevOps CICD Jenkins Basic install.
-Under the [jenkins/docker/contrib/jenkins/configuration](jenkins/docker/contrib/jenkins/configuration) directory, we have additional start up scripts and configuration overrides.

-* **org.jenkinsci.plugins.workflow.libs.GlobalLibraries.xml**

-	We pull in [BCDevOps Jenkins Pipeline Shared Lib](https://github.com/BCDevOps/jenkins-pipeline-shared-lib).
-This provides us some functions for examining the Git repos and commits.
-We can use these functions in Jenkinsfiles and other grovy scripts.

-* **scriptApproval.xml**

-	For our configuration groovy scripts, we need to allow certain jenkins and third party plugin scripts to run.
-We override the restrictions here.

-* **init.groovy.d/003-create-jobs.groovy**

-	This groovy script will build 2 jobs in Jenkins.
-One that will build the master branch, and one that will build pull requests.

-	To add or change the jobs, this is where you want to go.
-The name of this file is important, as it needs to get run *BEFORE* the 003-register-github-webhooks.groovy included in the basic install.
-Scripts are run alphabetically.
-The jobs need to be created before the github webhooks are created.
-Our jobs script will read secrets and configmaps created during this setup; described below.

-	These jobs are configured to use [Jenkinsfile](https://github.com/bcgov/nr-showcase-devops-tools/blob/master/Jenkinsfile) and [Jenkinsfile.cicd](https://github.com/bcgov/nr-showcase-devops-tools/blob/master/Jenkinsfile.cicd) found at the root of your project repository.
-These Jenkinsfiles will make use of the OpenShift ConfigMaps we will create below.

-* **init.groovy.d/100-jenkins-config-set-admin-address.groovy**

-	This groovy script will update the admin email address.
-It is not necessary, but an example of further customization to Jenkins.
-If you are swiping this, keep in mind the email address is hardcoded.
+All of the following instructions and examples are written for a *nix based system.
+If you are on Windows, you may have to make some adjustments; particularly around piping `|`, setting environment variables and environment variable substitution.
+We suggest that Windows users consider using the Windows Subsystem for Linux (WSL) in order to minimize potential conflicts with the local environment.
+Check the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for more information on how to install WSL on your system.

+## Environment Variables

+For simplicity sake, we will be setting all our project specific values as environment variables and substitute them into the oc commands.
+The following are just examples and will need to be change to your specific projects/namespaces, credentials, etc.

 ### Prerequisites